BuckShlegeris/BuckShlegeris.github.io/drafts/white-dudes.md

 date:   2016-08-30
 ---

+**Content warning/TLDR: It's unreasonable to demand that people calmly discuss topics which are personally charged to them.
+However, I think that it's praiseworthy to be able to discuss these topics, and I want people to be better at not thinking of their political enemies as monsters.**

 Someone I know (who could be described as a “white dude”, incidentally) shared this post on Facebook:

  <div class="tumblr-post" data-href="https://embed.tumblr.com/embed/post/yzU0nbutjSBa1PPY9a_vlw/54504046421" data-did="1b7d89912eddb689ed82f44f9af4a0866d4adf5e"><a href="http://blacksentai.tumblr.com/post/54504046421/white-dudes-have-this-thing-where-they-believe">http://blacksentai.tumblr.com/post/54504046421/white-dudes-have-this-thing-where-they-believe</a></div>  <script async src="https://secure.assets.tumblr.com/post.js"></script>

 I think the author is making two closely related but distinct claims.

 The first claim is that when you’re privileged, many fewer discussions are viscerally upsetting, and you might not realize that other people might get really upset about things you’re discussing lightly.
 So we should bear this in mind when we’re talking about potentially upsetting topics, and we shouldn’t look down on people for being unwilling or unable to discuss these comfortably.